menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Adding DNS Resolvers for BDDS Appliances
 ------------------------------------------
-To ensure the optimal performance of your BDDS appliance, you can add the IP addresses of DNS resolver servers.
+To ensure optimal performance of your BDDS appliance, you can add the IP addresses of DNS resolver servers.
 This step helps your appliance efficiently resolve domain names and provide accurate network services.

 **To add DNS resolvers**: